reactmaster223/discord-bot/README.md

 2. run the command "npm install" in sendmessage folder
 3. run the command "npm install" in server folder
 4. run the command "npm install" in view folder
+5. make the bot and get token ID for app
 So we need to install node_modules 3times
 ![image](https://user-images.githubusercontent.com/97944031/160313896-2d0b793c-fc9f-4dfe-9c79-a26fb2bee179.png)
 ![image](https://user-images.githubusercontent.com/97944031/160313752-27635f7a-a038-4086-a880-afd8e92d6e1d.png)